SS-Hake/SS-Hake.github.io/_posts/draft.markdown

 Platypus SoftBottle *TM collapsile hydration system.
 A complex name for a simple object, a plastic bag with a sports cap glued on.
 These things are anything up to £14 on amazon.co.uk and the cap *alone* is £5.
 Perhaps these collapsible bottles are astonishingly durable and warrant the price tag, but I have a feeling I'll be able to snag a comparable experience with a bottle less than one fifth the price on Aliexpress, direct from the chinese factory or wholesaler!

-Sandly, one of the bottles I ordered to review arrived with a small tear in either side.
+Sadly, one of the bottles I ordered to review arrived with a small tear in either side.
 This was a shame, but also provided a chance to test the Aliexpress

 #The selection